 Hitler was in mortal fear of 'someone', a dark force he thought, who ruled the World.
 For some this gave Shambhala the impression of evil forces residing there.
 However, the so-called “King of the World” is said to be an advanced adept or god-like being, surrounded by hundreds of lamas, bodhisattvas, devas, and so on, the sole purpose to guard the world's secret wisdom until such time as humanity was ready to receive it.
 The story of Shambhala is depicted on mandalas throughout Tibet, and the very first one was created in prehistoric times.
 Places as far afield as Glastonbury, Jerusalem, and Peru have a connection to the Shambhala story.
 In Christianity, the fabled kingdom of Prester John was said to be in the Gobi desert of Mongolia.
 The Knights Templar, founded in 1115, while seeking to extend the reach of Christiandom, almost certainly came into contact with Sufi brotherhoods in their travels, and were said to secretly believe in the unity of all races, religions, and bloodlines.

-"He had been called back to China from a three-year exile to the United States to treat the then close-to-death Chinese premier Deng Zhou Ping.
-Both Eastern and Western medical Doctors had given up on Deng's survival and enemies of Qigong brought Dr. Yan back to China in the hopes of discrediting him and Medical Qigong.
-Instead, Dr. Yan was able to keep Premier Deng alive for another year and a half, essentially living off of Dr. Yan's bio-energy (Qi).
-This precipitated the "legalization" of Qigong under the Chinese "Sports Authority" His chi was extremely strong.
-In China, before he was exiled, he had a huge following of Qigong practitioners, many millions.
+"One high government official was ailing.
+Both Eastern and Western medical doctors had given up on his chance of survival, but he was able to keep him alive for another year and a half, essentially living off of this teacher’s bio-energy (Qi).
+His chi was extremely strong.
 So he could not maintain a normal life since people from all over China would seek him out for healing wherever he went or lived.
 So since the age of about forty he had to live on the move.
 From then on he mostly worked behind the scenes, but when he would do what he called 'healing seminars', during which he would transmit strong chi to be absorbed by the crowd for spiritual healing and growth, they would have to book large stadiums and thirty-thousand people would show up.
 Apparently it was a little like a faith healing scene where his chi was so strong even in crowds that large that many people would have spontaneous psychological and physical healings, shaking, crying, laughing, falling out of chairs, etc.."

 "Anyway, he told us training started when he was about six, primarily in the martial arts.
 He was attendant and apprentice to the last Abbot of the Shaolin Temple from six to sixteen.
-Gradually he got more into the internal side, renounced the martial aspect, got into advanced Qigong, Taoism and Buddhism.
+Gradually he got more into the internal side, renounced the martial aspect, got into advanced Qigong, which is more spiritual.
 He said that he kept graduating to more advanced teachers, so they eventually took him up into the Kunlun mountains where his final teachers lived.
 He said that about two dozen masters lived there who were the heart of China's spiritual lineage going back seven thousand years.
 He claimed they were all of great age, mostly between three hundred and four hundred years old, though he said there was one of so much greater age that he wouldn't bother saying since it seemed too incredible.
-He would not speak openly about these things, especially in China where even to speak about Qigong had previously gotten him exiled.
-Yan Xin said that the richness and depth of Chinese spirituality was such that in this meta-lineage he had been initiated into, that even those who were eighty and had been practicing their whole lives were still considered novices, and that he at forty-something when we met him was nothing compared to these masters, whose spirituality was unfathomable.
+He said that the richness and depth of Chinese spirituality was such that in this meta-lineage he had been initiated into, that even those who were eighty and had been practicing their whole lives were still considered novices, and that he at forty-something when we met him was nothing compared to these masters, whose spirituality was unfathomable.
 He said they would never come down out of the mountains, that was not their dharma.
 Instead, they worked behind the scenes inspiring the traditions they were responsible for and trained people like him to be out in the world."

 "At the time (that I met him in the early 90s) they were telling him telepathically that he was becoming run down and he should come back to the mountains to recharge.
 A friend of mine was at a gathering of his in Connecticut many years ago.
-He was traveling under the radar in the U.S. after having been exiled from China.
 He would tell students that he was going to surface in a particular location in a couple weeks, and that they could word of mouth set up a seminar and he would show up.
 At this one, one of his Chinese-American students was so excited to be attending a seminar with him, she called her family in Peking during a break to share the news of their good fortune that he was teaching them there in Connecticut, and the relative in China said "how could this be?
 He is here now giving us a seminar right now."
 I met him a couple times myself.
 By the accounts of those around him, he apparently did not sleep at all, nor eat anything except water.
 He could transmit the siddhi of not eating to others, so that many of his students were not eating also.
 My friend interviewed one of his students who lived in NYC who had not eaten in two years.
 He said "so what is that like?"
 She said "well, it saves me a lot of time from not having to shop for, prepare and eat for, or clean up after!"
 It is a practice in Qigong called piku where one learns to live on chi rather than get nutrients and prana from food.
 So apparently that is what a novice in their tradition is like.
 Interestingly, although he taught all the Qigong practices, he said that the best way to develop chi was by cultivating virtue, because the depth and quality of one's chi is inseparable from virtue, indeed, is virtue.
-So his deepest teachings were Taoist/Buddhist, but he did not want to speak openly about that even in the U.S., because he said the Chinese government continued to monitor him and would continue to exile him if he spoke openly about spirituality."

 Madame Blavatsky, founder of the Theosophical Society, claimed that sages from a dying continent of Lemuria migrated to central Asia and set up Shambhala as the centre from which the religion of the (inner) Sun was to be disseminated to the world.
 Thus, the similarities among the religions of the People of the Book, as well as their scriptural similarities with various Buddhist and Hindu legends, is said to derive from this common spiritual source in the vast, empty, mysterious, and still much unexplored region of central Asia within the mountain ranges between Tibet and Mongolia.
 Aside from the Lemurian part, this was also the position of Rene Guenon: